LeoRogers/MachineLearning/README.md

 This package contains four modules:

-  classifiers: contains classes representing machine learning classifiers
+**classifiers**: Contains classes representing machine learning classifiers

-  io: contains classes related to the input and output of data
+**io**: Contains classes related to the input and output of data

-  nlp: contains classes specific to the processing and feature extraction of natural language text
+**nlp**: Contains classes specific to the processing and feature extraction of natural language text

-  test: contains classes used for the testing and evaluation of a classifier
+**test**: Contains classes used for the testing and evaluation of a classifier

 ## TODO:
 1. Naive Bayes Classifier in the classifiers module